openrails/openrails/Source/Documentation/Manual/features-route.rst

 --------------

 The modern electric locos are powered by DC or monophase AC, but some years ago there were triphase AC powered locos.
-A triphase circuit needs tre wires (one for each phase, no wire is needed for neutral); in rails systems two wires are overhead and the third is made by the rails.
+A triphase circuit needs three wires (one for each phase, no wire is needed for neutral); in rail systems two wires are overhead and the third is made by the rails.

 OR can enable the second overhead wire with the parameter ``ortstriphaseenabled`` this way::